mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 > **TODO:** How to deal with different applications using Datagrams on the same QUIC connection?

+# Used RTP/RTCP packet types

+Any RTP packet can be sent over QUIC and no RTCP packets are used by default.
+Since QUIC already includes some features which are usually implemented by certain RTCP messages, RTP over QUIC implementations should not need to implement the following RTCP messages:

+* PT=205, FMT=1, Name=Generic NACK: Provides Negative Acknowledgements {{!RFC4585}}.
+Acknowledgement
+  and loss notifications are already provided by the QUIC connection.
+* PT=205, FMT=8, Name=RTCP-ECN-FB: Provides RTCP ECN Feedback {{!RFC6679}}.
+If supported, ECN
+  may directly be exposed by the used QUIC implementation.
+* PT=205, FMT=11, Name=CCFB: RTP Congestion Control Feedback which contains receive marks,
+  timestamps and ECN notifications for each received packet {{!RFC8888}}.
+This can be inferred from QUIC as described in {{protocol-operation}}.
+* PT=210, FMT=all, Name=Token, {{!RFC6284}} specifies a way to dynamically assign ports for RTP
+  receivers.
+Since QUIC connections manage ports on their own, this is not required for RTP over QUIC.

 # Enhancements

 The RTT measured by QUIC may not be very precise because it can be influenced by delayed ACKs.
 An